meilisearch/specifications/text/0117-typo-tolerance-api.md

 Whether the typo tolerance feature is enabled.

+##### 3.1.1.1.
+Impacts on the `typo` ranking rule

 The presence of `typo` in the ranking rules setting does not influence the activation/deactivation of the typo tolerance feature.

 If the `rankingRules` parameter of the index settings does not contain the `typo` rule, the results are not sorted according to the number of typos found.

-However, the typo tolerance feature is still used to match documents.
+The typo tolerance feature is still used to match documents.

 ### 3.1.2. `disableOnAttributes`